counteractive/incident-response-plan-template/examples/plan.md

 ### Conduct Response Update

-* Conduct scheduled updates using the [update call structure](#reference-response-update-call-structure) every 4 hours on the active bridge. `TODO: Customize update frequency and scripts; recommend no more than twice daily.`
+* Conduct scheduled updates using the [update call structure](#reference-response-update-call-structure) every {{UPDATE_FREQUENCY}} on the active bridge. `TODO: Customize update frequency and scripts; recommend no more than twice daily.`
 * Adjust frequency as necessary.
 * Coordinate independent updates (_e.g._, executive, legal) as required, but as infrequently as practicable.